 This post studies a recurring question in large-scale LLM reinforcement learning: when a training batch mixes data generated by multiple historical policy versions, can one still write down an explicit monotonic-improvement lower bound for PPO-style updates?

-The short answer is yes: under dynamic mixture sampling, the bound can be summarized as “surrogate objective - update-shift penalty - sampling-staleness penalty.”
+The short answer is yes: under dynamic mixture sampling, the basic bound can be summarized as “surrogate objective - update-shift penalty - sampling-staleness penalty”; if the actual advantage estimate is included in the analysis, an additional advantage-replacement error term must also be subtracted.

 1. Introduction: Why Should We Care About Off-Policy Training?